Tuesday, December 30, 2008

 At the beginning of Version 6 is the newly revised Vehicle Cost Worksheet and Checklist tools.
 The Process and Documentation Checklists now feature references to specific pages within the guide, enabling you to peruse the document in the typical linear "start to finish" fashion or skip to only those sections where you require additional clarification.
 For easier use, you will now also be able to download the Vehicle Cost Worksheet in Microsoft(r) Excel format and the sample letters and cover letters in Microsoft(r) Word format.

-had I not stumbled across your guide.
+project had I not stumbled across your guide.
 I'll be recommending

 this to many others." ~ Les B, Calgary, AB, April 15, 2008